 Novartis canceling the trial also effectively made me feel like an idiot.
 Were they not even curious as to whether this drug would have worked?
 Or were the chances of that happening actually so small that it was pretty easy to call it off?
 Like, they knew it wasn’t going to work; they didn’t need to wait to get results.

 In which case, what did it say about me that I was willing to sign on to this?

 This blog contains very few specific references to actual people or places.
 I don’t feel the need to broadcast the name of my hospital, or my doctors.
 They didn’t ask me to write about them, and it would feel invasive for me to do so.
 Even Dr. Smug deserves the benefit of anonymity.

 But not Novartis.
-NOVARTIS cancelled my clinical trial, NOVARTIS fucked me over.
+NOVARTIS cancelled my clinical trial, NOVARTIS screwed me over.
 I have so little agency in this whole episode that if all I can do is name them in this story to the few hundred of you who read this, I’ll take it.

 Clinical trials can be pretty incredible things.
 They are responsible for some of the most significant advancements in medical science.
 It would have been nice to be a part of one.
 For now, however, I think it’s pretty safe to say that clinical trials are not for me.

 Clearly, I get a bit too emotionally invested for the ride.